ImperialCollegeLondon/dcw-splittingintowords/README.md

-Fourth, I translated findwords1 into C, giving c-version/findlongest.c, using a set-of-strings ADT module that I wrote many years ago - essentially it's a hash table with no values:-)
+Fourth, I translated findwords1 into C, giving c-version/findlongest.c, using a set-of-strings ADT module that I wrote many years ago - essentially it's a hash table with no values:-)  BTW, I malloc()ed a copy of each word found, and never bothered to free those words; bad Duncan, evil Duncan:-(

 Note how 108 words of Perl (findwords1) becomes 764 lines of C (including set.c and set.h), or 204 lines of C (excluding the set module, which to